 - Support groups for anyone impacted by a suicide death.
 More details on the Suicide Bereavement Support website.

-- Sign up for free suicide prevention and mental health first aid training at Get Trained to Help.
-This is a regional resource to help caring people learn about and register for trainings.
-A variety of free classes are available that address situations people may encounter in their personal or professional lives.
+- Free suicide prevention and mental health first aid training at Get Trained To Help.
+This is a resource for people who live and/or work in Clackamas, Multnomah and Washington counties to receive a variety of trainings that address situations people may encounter in their personal or professional lives.
 Trainings are currently offered in English and include Question, Persuade Refer (QPR), Youth and Adult Mental Health First Aid (MHFA), and Applied Suicide Intervention Skills Training (ASIST).
-The courses are open to anyone 18 or older, regardless of experience level.
+The courses are open to anyone 18 years or older, regardless of experience level.

 - The Suicide Prevention Council of Washington County includes mental health providers, first responders, educators, the faith community, government organizations, survivors of suicide loss and attempts, law enforcement and other concerned community members.
 The council focuses on education, training, stigma and awareness, and uses data to better inform suicide prevention and intervention practices in Washington County.
 The group meets every other month for two hours.
 For more information about the council, or to learn about upcoming mental health and suicide awareness events in Washington County, email us.

-One of the most commonly used suicide risk assessment utilized is the Columbia-Suicide Severity Rating Scale (C-SSRS) and can be used with ages 12 and up.
+One of the most commonly used suicide risk assessments is the Columbia-Suicide Severity Rating Scale (C-SSRS) and can be used with ages 12 and up.
 Both behavioral health clinicians and those not formally trained in behavioral health can learn how to use the C-SSRS.

-The Ask Suicide-Screening Questions (asQ) is most commonly used in medical settings such as an emergency room and can be used for patients ages 10-21.
+The Ask Suicide-Screening Questions (asQ) is most commonly used in medical settings such as an emergency department and can be used for patients ages 10-21.